Gus Williams (musician): Career

 He initially became involved in evangelical Lutheran singing for family reasons; some of his great-uncles were evangelists, and his grandparents were among the first group of Aboriginal people baptised at Hermannsburg Mission.
 Williams taught his sons guitar, and they all played together as a band.
 In the mid- to late 1960s, he sang with the church choir under Pastor Doug Radke, becoming its lead singer.
 In 1967 the Hermannsburg Choir toured to Adelaide, where they performed at the Adelaide Town Hall, as well as 12 other venues in regional South Australia and Victoria, and recorded an album.
 During the tour, Williams, as compère and lead singer, used his platform to make political statements and to help educate non-Indigenous audiences about Arrernte people and culture.
+He and his wife also translated a German song of home and travel into Arrernte and performed it on the tour.

 His cousin, Albert Namatjira, brought other kinds of music to the community via a gramaphone, and Williams developed a love for Australian country music.
 Williams formed his first band, Palm Leaves.

 In the mid to late 1970s, he toured remote communities with Herbie Laughton, and his sons joined him in the Warrabri Country Bluegrass Band.
 In 1976 he moved to his mother's country, Ali Curung (formerly Warrabri), becoming CEO of the council there and earning respect as a leader.
 He also created the first electric country band in the Northern territory, the Warrabri Country Bluegrass Band, and organised the inaugural country music festival, first in Alice Springs and later in Ali Curung.

 In 1977, Film Australia made a half-hour documentary film called Country Outcasts, which followed Harry and Wilga Williams, along with Gus Williams, Malcolm "Mac" Silva, and Auriel Andrew as they toured Aboriginal communities in Central Australia.
 The tour included performances at Alice Springs, Hermannsburg, Papunya, and Yuendumu.

 Returning to Hermannsburg in the 1980s, Williams became involved in the land rights movement.
 Together with others, he led the successful push go get land returned from the Finke River Mission to the Ntaria Land Trust.
 He became chair/CEO of the Hermannsburg council, a position he held for 30 years.

 He released six albums in the 1990s, and in 1993 visited the Tamworth Country Music Festival for the first time.
 He busked there with the Country Ebony band.

 Other roles

 Williams was also a member or chair of many other organisations, including ATSIC, the Aboriginal Benefits Fund, the Central Land Council, Central Australian Football League, chair of the Hermannsburg Historical Society, and many others.
 It was said that Ngurratjuta, an organisation representing the Western Desert, was his favourite.

-He met Nelson Mandela, Queen Elizabeth II, and the Pope.
+He met Nelson Mandela, Queen Elizabeth II, and Pope John Paul II.